odtu/EE564/README.md

 ### Grading

 - **Number of Commits:30%**: The number of edits of your project  files as seen from the [contributors list](https://github.com/odtu/ee564/graphs/contributors).
-For example, if you make your project in the final days, you'll get no credit.
-The project topics are not easy, you are encouraged to start early and work regularly.
+For example, if you start making your project in the last few days, you'll get no credit.
+If you start early and continue editing your files, you'll get full credit.
+The project topics are not easy, so this is a way to encourage to start early and work regularly.

 - **Level of Information:50%**: The detail level of your designs (see requirements above), and the accuracy of your calculations.